The Jason-1 Project (1996)

 - is affected by long wave tilting.

-Theoretical modeling will be used in parallel with experimental
+Theoretical modeling was used in parallel with experimental

-work to determine the underlying causes of the bias as well
+work to explore the underlying causes of the bias as well

 Modulation of the short wave is caused through direct hydrodynamic